Dušan Tittel

 Dušan Tittel (born 27 December 1966) is a Slovak politician and former professional footballer who played as a defender.
 At international level, he represented Czechoslovakia and Slovakia.
 He was elected Slovakia Player of the Year three times.

 Early life and education

 Tittel grew up in Dolný Kubín before settling in Bratislava.
 He started playing professional football in 1985 while also studying Finance at the University of Economics in Bratislava.

+Football career

+Tittel played in the Czechoslovak First League, representing Slovan Bratislava between 1988 and 1991.
+He won the Slovak Cup with his side in the 1988–89 season.
+After a brief spell in France, where he played for Nîmes, he returned to play the final season of the Czechoslovak First League back at Slovan Bratislava.
+He made 11 appearances for Czechoslovakia between 1990 and 1991.

 Personal life

 Tittel is married to Ivana with two children named Karolína and Timotej.

 Political career

 After retiring from football in 2001, Tittel became active in politics.
 He was among the founding members of the Alliance of the New Citizen.
 Between 2001 and 2005, he served as a deputy in the regional assembly of the Bratislava region.

 In 2014, Tittel joined the Slovak National Party and failed to ran on the party ticket in the 2014 European Parliament election. he succeeded in the 2016 Slovak parliamentary election and became the MP of the National Council.

 In 2021, Tittel left the Slovak National Party and became a member of the Voice – Social Democracy party.
 In the 2023 Slovak parliamentary election, he won a mandate and became an MP.